 2. Don’t miss credit card and loan payments.

-This is typically a bad idea at most points in life.
+This is typically a bad idea at most points in life, but especially important during the loan process.

 3. Don’t make any large purchases.